 Work-Stress Reduction

 (b) unsafe supervision (considered part of organisational factors);

-(c) preconditions for dangerous acts (categorised as environmental factors); (d) unsafe acts (or personnel-related matters).
+(c) preconditions for dangerous acts (categorised as environmental factors);

 An instance of organisational influence could involve resource management (a management aspect).
 Unsafe supervision would occur if a known issue is not addressed (a supervision aspect).
 Preconditions for dangerous acts could impact the physical environment (a physical environment aspect).
-Lastly, unsafe acts encompass both errors and violations (knowledge and skills aspects) contributing to Work-Stress.
+Lastly, unsafe acts encompass both errors and violations (knowledge and skills aspects) contributing to work-stress.

 Accidents: Organisational and Environmental Contexts

 The primary causes of accidents might be attributed to the aircrew and their surroundings.
 For example, individual errors made by operators and the circumstances that lead to these errors, rather than lack of supervision or organisational elements (p.
 231).
 On the other hand, workers may discover themselves in a dysfunctional organisation and could be required to exert significant efforts to implement changes even gradual ones.

-Safety procedures and awareness in the aviation industry can offer important lessons for the healthcare sector (Wilf-Miron, et al., 2003).
-Additionally, understanding work-related stress and mistakes in the healthcare field can offer valuable insights for various other sectors, including aviation and maritime.
+Work-Stress Reduction